eeemarv/eland/docs/migrate-from-elas-3.md

 TRUNCATE TABLE city_distance;
 ```

 In eLAS there are only 2 levels of access for contacts.
 Public and private.
-In eLAND public is further divided in 'members' and 'interlets'.
+In eLAND public is further divided in 'members' and 'interSystem'.
 To keep consistent the 'public' access level of eLAS should be transformed into the 'interlets' access level of eLAND.

 ```sql
 UPDATE contact SET flag_public = 2 where flag_public = 1;